How is Zeffy free?

 Get the Required Permits

-After choosing a date, you must contact your local municipal government building to apply for necessary raffle permits.
+After choosing a date, you must contact your local municipal government building to apply for the necessary raffle permits.
 States and local governments typically have different raffle laws and regulations.
 Before running a raffle, your nonprofit organization must check online to ensure you follow all state and local laws.
 If necessary, report results after your event to local authorities.

 3. Set a Budget